Bharath-MR-007/AI-Coding/Alert_llm/README.md

 ## Usage

 ### Start the Webhook Receiver
-This will listen for alerts and print both the alert and the LLM's troubleshooting/RCA response.
+This will listen for alerts, print them, query the LLM, and log all activity.

 ```
 python webhook_receiver.py